grange85/ahfow-www/_posts/2020/2020-07-26-review-dean-and-britta-livestream.md

 - audience interaction with each other, while better, was also hard.
 Chat went past too quickly at times - the Veeps platform didn't allow @ comments or private comments or for the audience to break into smaller groups (not sure if this would work at all).
 - the inability to actually hear an audience made things feel a little off, it's almost as if you want a second stream so the audience and the band could see and hear each other - again not sure how/if this would work but I missed that probably more than anything else - I'm not a social person but I do miss being among fans!

-Dean suggested that they may release audio of the shows at some point ... so watch this space.
+Dean suggested that they may release audio of the shows at some point... so watch this space.
 He also mentioned [the series of lathe cut singles that would be released soon](https://www.instagram.com/p/CC63d3CjBgM/) - not too much additional information, except that their cover of Donovan's Sadness would be included.
 Again... watch this space for more details.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/grange85/50154544111/in/album-72157715243203528/" title="Dean &amp; Britta"><img src="https://live.staticflickr.com/65535/50154544111_5d87318a37_c.jpg" width="800" height="445" alt="Dean &amp; Britta"></a>